MikeFot/Android--Demo-MovieDB/README.md

 * **dev** using the debug proxy
 * **mock** using the mock server
 ### Data Fetching ###
-* **core** is using Retrofit internally with GSON deserialisation
+* **core** is using Retrofit internally with GSON deserialisation.
+All app models are represented by interfaces and are paired with their implementations during GSON initialisation.
 * **app** is using an abstract data loader which converts several of the models to UI objects which hide API implementation

 * Retrieved server configuration is stored in a shared preference.
 This is done in order to store the Base Image URL before starting the application proper.
 * All network data loading is done in a background thread.
 UI loaders will run the success / error result on the UI thread automatically.
-* UI loaders take care of chaining the request to a Data Provider who chains the request to a network loader for separation of concerns.
+* UI loaders take care of chaining the request to a Data Provider (acts as a facade) who chains the request to a network loader for separation of concerns.
 * Data retrieved from the network gets validated through a generic ValidatorProcessor who picks the correct Validator for each Class type and produces a ValidationResult.
 * Backend errors are converted to custom UI errors through an internal converter.

 ## App ##

 ### Components ###
-All base components are organised in a separate package for reusability.
+* All base components are organised in a separate package for reusability.
+* Application class inititalises the **Core module singleton** for access to the Data Provider and **Crasylytics** controller.
+* Activities and Fragments keep a reference to an **Intent Dispatcher** and an **Image Fetcher** (Picasso Singleton) which they provide to their view binders.

 ### Splash Screen ###
 Configuration is being retrieved from the server during the splash screen.
 Shows a progress bar and a movie quote.